tickrates/docs/README.md

 ## Contributing & Community

 These docs are fully open-source.
-If you find outdated or inacurate information, contact through discord: tickrates_
+If you find outdated or inacurate information, join the [Discord](https://discord.gg/cZhsx74dvJ)